 ‘This Old Hat’ to honor women’s history

-The presentation will include the historically correct and entertaining stories of the lives of Betsy Ross, Deborah Sampson, Elizabeth Cady Stanton and Amelia Earhart and will “delight, inform and inspire the audience,” a press release said.
+Four noted women of American history will be portrayed in This Old Hat, Patriots of Liberty.
+Historically correct and entertaining, the extraordinary stories of the lives of Betsy Ross, Deborah Sampson, Elizabeth Cady Stanton and Amelia Earhart will delight, inform and inspire the audience.

-This program is one of a series of special presentations that will be offered this year by the Shelton Historical Society to celebrate the 50th anniversary of the organization’s founding in 1969.
-The organization operates the Shelton History Center, a museum complex of six historic buildings located just north of the Huntington Green at 70 Ripton Road.
+This program is one of a series of special presentations that will be offered this year by Shelton Historical Society to celebrate the 50th anniversary of the organization’s founding in 1969.
+The Shelton Historical Society operates Shelton History Center, a museum complex of six historic buildings located just north of the Huntington Green at 70 Ripton Road.

 The center houses collections of manuscript materials, rare books, letters, diaries and documents as well as material culture artifacts that represent Shelton’s history.
 Special events, monthly book discussions, and a biweekly program for teens are held.
 Curriculum-based enrichment programs for school groups and a summer program for children are offered.

-More information and announcements about future programs are available by calling 203-925-1803, visiting the sheltonhistoricalsociety.org, or facebook.com/SheltonHistoricalSociety.
+Find more information and announcements about future programs by calling (203) 925-1803, visiting the www.sheltonhistoricalsociety.org, or www.facebook.com/SheltonHistoricalSociety/.